ibm-cloud-docs/secrets-manager/secret-rotate.md

 ## Rotating arbitrary secrets
 {: #rotate-arbitrary-secret}

-You can manually rotate user credentials and arbitrary secrets or reimport TLS certificates by using the console or APIs.
+You can manually rotate arbitrary secrets by using the UI or API.

 ### Manually rotating arbitrary secrets in the UI
 {: #manual-rotate-arbitrary-secret-ui}